Register for the Library

 7. Through E-Reserves, you can access readings specifically assigned by your professors.

 6. We have computers, copiers, printers & scanners.
-You can use our wireless on your laptop, smart phone, or tablet computer; and network with our printers, too.
+You can use our wireless on your laptop, smart phone, or tablet computer; and network your laptop with our printers, too.

 5. Our facilities provide study/work spaces, whether you're looking for an individual carrel or a place for quiet collaboration.